Impact of primordial black holes on heavy neutral leptons searches in the framework of resonant leptogenesis: Results

 We compute the final baryon asymmetry by solving the set of coupled Boltzmann equations including the ones related to the PBH evolution.
 Hence, we obtain the allowed regions achieving the right final baryon asymmetry in the combined parameter space of RHNs and PBHs, which consists of five parameters: the RHNs mass scale $M$, the RHNs mass splitting $\Delta M$, the real angle $y$ in the Casas-Ibarra matrix, the PBH mass scale $M_{\rm PBH}$, and the PBHs initial abundance $\beta^\prime$.

 In Fig.~\ref{fig:4} we show how the RHNs parameter space providing successful leptogenesis is modified due to the presence of PBHs and their evaporation, for different PBHs abundance (left panel) and different PBHs mass (right panel).
 In the plots, the regions are obtained by superimposing different values for the RHNs mass splitting $\Delta M$ as done in Fig.~\ref{fig:3}.
 Hence, the effect of PBHs is to shrink the allowed region for the RHNs parameters towards higher masses $M$ and smaller mixing parameters $U^2$.
 Indeed, the entropy injection from PBHs evaporation reduces the final yield $Y_B$ of baryon asymmetry and tightens the allowed range for the parameters $M$ and $y$ (see Fig.~\ref{fig:1}) in a non-linear way, due to the non-trivial effects on the sphaleron freeze-out and the Hubble rate.
+We have also reported in Fig.~\ref{fig:4} the projected sensitivity curves for the planned SHiP \cite{SHiP:2018xqw}, SHADOWS \cite{Baldini:2021hfw},MATHUSLA \cite{MATHUSLA:2022sze} and ANUBIS \cite{Hirsch:2020klk} experiments.
+While these experiments can probe the very edges of resonant leptogenesis parameter space, much larger regions would be ruled out by even the tiny populations of PBHs as illustrated in the figure.
+Therefore the strong tension between PBHs and leptogenesis can shed light on parameter space well out of reach of direct detection experiments.